 www.accumulationsproject.com and Enter Inhabit enterinhabit.com.
 Her current research is investigating the incremental sculpting of movement material via the contemplative practice of Authentic Movement.
 Amy has worked in higher education for over a decade delivering a range of dance-related subjects at Laban, London Contemporary Dance School, Birkbeck College, Coventry University, The Northern School of Contemporary Dance and Manchester Metropolitan University.
 She has a commitment to developing artist-led initiatives such as The Choreographers’ Circle in London, Decoda in Coventry and A Sunday School in Manchester. www.amyvoris.com

-The exhibition could not have been made possible without the help and support of the collaborating artists who contribute to the closing finale.
+The exhibition could not have been made possible without the help and support of the collaborating artists;

 Christian Kipp – is a photographer based in Essex.
 He splits his time between working on his own in the natural landscape and collaborating with a variety of dance artists.
 He is interested in the ways that these two areas feed and reflect each other.
 For Christian, photography feels like a way of connecting more strongly with nature and people.www.christiankipp.com